dolphindb/api-cplusplus/README.md

 # DolphinDB C++ API
 This tutorial introduces how to use DolphinDB C++ API for application development in the Linux environment.
 It includes the following contents:
 * Compiling a project
-* Executing DolphinDB Script
+* Executing a DolphinDB Script
-* Calling built in function
+* Calling built in functions
 * Uploading local objects to DolphinDB server
 * Appending data to a DolphindB table